enabledhq/enabledhq.github.io/_posts/2017-07-14-innovation-trap-lean-startup.md

-  Lean startup, jobs to be done, innovation trap, human centred design, jobs to be done framework, human centered design, customer centricity, mvp, minimum viable product, lean canvas, lean stack, startups, lean startup methodology, lean startup process, eric ries, Ash Maurya, disruption, big bang disruption
+  Lean startup, jobs to be done, innovation trap, human centred design, jobs to be done framework, human centered design, customer centricity, mvp, minimum viable product, lean canvas, lean stack, startups, lean startup methodology, lean startup process, eric ries, Ash Maurya, disruption, big bang disruption, innovation program, business model canvas, lean startup and jobs to be done
 ---
 Media today is awash with stories of successful companies who are unprepared to make necessary changes to their business model and thus will remain locked in the past, hastening their pending demise.